syhan/coursera/scala-spark-big-data/README.md

-# Functional Programming Principles in Scala
+# Big Data Analysis with Scala and Spark
-Assignments and homework for Functional Programming Principles in Scala in [Coursera](https://www.coursera.org/learn/progfun1)
+Assignments and homework for [Big Data Analysis with Scala and Spark](https://www.coursera.org/learn/scala-spark-big-data)